Obesity in Italy: The current situation of obesity in Italy

 The increase in obesity rates has become a major global health issue in recent years, and Italy, which is known for its healthy Mediterranean diet, is no different on this issue.

 Although Italy has one of the lowest adult obesity rates among OECD countries, it has one of the highest childhood obesity rates in Europe.
-According to survey data from the World Health Organization from 2015 to 2017, 21% of children in Italy are overweight or obese, which is the highest rate of childhood obesity in Europe.
+According to survey data from the World Health Organization (WHO) from 2015 to 2017, 21% of children in Italy are overweight or obese, which is the highest rate of childhood obesity in Europe.
 In turn, 35.5% of Italian adults are overweight, with more than one in ten of them obese, and 45.9% of the population aged 18 and over are overweight.
 According to research projections by Vincenzo Atella, a professor at the University of Rome's School of Economics, the obesity rate in Italy in 2030 could be double the number in 2000.

 It is worth noting that there are also differences in the different regions of Italy.
 The impact of obesity on health-related quality of life is particularly pronounced in the Southern regions.

 Disparities in rates between genders and age groups are also evident.
 Obesity rates are significantly higher in Italian men than in women, while the highest percentage of overweight is in the older age group of 65-74 years.

 Criteria of Obesity

 Overweight and obesity are abnormal or excessive fat accumulation that poses a risk to health.
 Although there are many ways to screen for obesity, the most widely used method is the Body Mass Index (BMI).
 BMI is calculated by dividing weight in kilograms by height in meters squared.
-According to the World Health Organisation (WHO), for adults, a pre-obesity body mass index (BMI) value above 25 is considered overweight and above 30 is considered obese.
+According to WHO, for adults, a pre-obesity body mass index (BMI) value above 25 is considered overweight and above 30 is considered obese.